Bitcoin Script Engineering part II

 This is purely L1 contract, meaning its data and code reside and preserve its state exceptionally in spendable transaction outputs being executed from one hop to another, no off-chain calculations and unspendable (so-called OP_RETURN) transactions outputs are used for state-preserving implementation.

-My previous project was “Dead Man’s Switch” (aka “Last Will”), which was the first stateful Bitcoin-script (L1) smart contract ever written with an original-only set of script opcodes, thanks to the Genesis upgrade that made it possible.
+My previous work was “Dead Man’s Switch” (aka “Last Will”), which was the first stateful Bitcoin-script (L1) smart contract ever written with an original-only set of script opcodes.

 The oracle is a source of real world data that may be fed into Bitcoin smart-contracts.